w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Functional images convey functionality.
 For example, a magnifying glass for search, an envelope for mail, and a printer for print functionality.
-Discuss different approaches for providing text alternatives for functional images, including for graphical buttons and links.
+Discuss different approaches for providing text alternatives for functional images, including for icons as well as for graphical buttons and links.

 #### Learning Outcomes for Topic